jasonDBA/linkedin-learning-git-github/README.md

 ### Three trees architecture in Git
 * Working Directory - Staging Index - Repository
+* NOTE: Once you add the files to staging area, you can keep track of all changes in the file.

 ### Git Workflow
 1. __$git init__ Create a working directory (.git)